wthayer/documents/docs/EVG.md

 (4) Notarization by a notary, provided that the CA independently verifies that such notary is a legally qualified notary in the jurisdiction of the Certificate Requester or Contract Signer.

-## 0.28.Verification of Approval of EV Certificate Request
+## 11.10.
+Verification of Approval of EV Certificate Request

+### 11.10.1.
 Verification Requirements

 In cases where an EV Certificate Request is submitted by a Certificate Requester, before the CA issues the requested EV Certificate, the CA MUST verify that an authorized Certificate Approver reviewed and approved the EV Certificate Request.

+### 11.10.2.
 Acceptable Methods of Verification

 Acceptable methods of verifying the Certificate Approver's approval of an EV Certificate Request include: